zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/002_simple_validation.md

 That because we do nothing before write into the data.

+So anyone ...even yourself may enter wrong data into the system.

+and .....
 ANYTHING FROM INTERNET CAN NOT BE TRUST.

-We have to do some check before actual write action.
+So we have to do some checks before saving data action.

 ## Back to the create action

 ```javascript
 app.post('/api/baby', (req, res) => {